HubBucket-Team/blazingdb-automation/docker/blazingsql-testing/README.md

 ## Pre Requirements
 -  You need the imagen **demo** and the **demobuid** are created, follow this README.md : https://github.com/BlazingDB/blazingdb-automation/blob/develop/README.md
+-  Change the HEAD in Dockerfile to FROM demo:latest on: blazingdb-automation/docker/blazingsql-testing/Dockerfile
+-  Cahnge the user **edith** into dockerfile, for your locla user.
 -  You need a workspace  for end to end tes in your local machinet Example: **workspace-testing**
 -  Into workspace-testing you need this  two components: **DataSet1Mb, configurationFile.json**
 -  The configuration file silimar like thiss, where  **"edith"**, is your local machine user. (change it!)